joshDynatrace/bug-busters/docs/getting-started.md

 Locate the rule `[Built-in] Ingest all logs` and enable it.
 Click `Save changes`.

 ## 2. Create Dynatrace API Tokens for Kubernetes Observability
-This codespace has everything automated for you so you can focus on what matters which in this enablement is to learn about the Live Debugging capabilities of the Dynatrace Platform.
-You'll need two tokens:
+As described in the main README of this codespaces, you'll need two tokens:

 1. Operator Token
 2. Ingest Token